 Porsche has won the 24 Hours of Le Mans 19 times, more than any other manufacturer in history.
-The run started in 1970 with the 917 and ran through to the 919 Hybrid in 2017.
+The run started in 1970 with the 917 and reached its most recent peak with the 919 Hybrid in 2017.
 Along the way the 956 and 962 won seven years straight, and a road-derived 962 even won in 1994.
 No other name is so tied to this race.

-Here is the full story of Porsche at Le Mans.
+Here is the full story of Porsche Le Mans, from the first win in 1970 to the modern 963.

 Contents